Defending Our Decision

-Accountability Bias in a decision is seen when a person thinks he might have to justify that decision to another person or group.
-This concept is closely linked to defensive decision making, wherein a person knowingly chooses a suboptimal course of action because he will be better protected in an event where something goes wrong.
+Accountability Bias is seen when a person thinks he might have to justify a decision to another person or group.
+This concept is closely linked to defensive decision-making, wherein a person knowingly chooses a suboptimal course of action because he will be better protected in an event where something goes wrong.

-Physicians however, often err on the side of over-intervention.
+Physicians, however, often err on the side of over-intervention.
 Why?
-A primary reason is that they don’t want to risk being put in a position where they detected a potential cancer and didn’t act on it; this can become particularly hazardous because they open themselves up to liability in the event of a lawsuit.
+A primary reason is that they don’t want to risk being put in a position where they detected potential cancer and didn’t act on it; this can become particularly hazardous because they open themselves up to liability in the event of a lawsuit.

 A case in point is a physician telling his friend not to get a prostate screening but advising a patient to get the screening done.
 A simple case of Accountability Bias comes into play since the physician might have to justify his decision to a group of doctors or in court.